GoogleCloudPlatform/gcr-cleaner/README.md

     the service account in order to query the registry.
 The most minimal permissions are `roles/browser`.

+    **NOTE!** On Artifact Registry, you must grant additional permissions to the service account in order to query the registry.
+The most minimal permissions are `roles/storage.objectViewer`.

     **WARNING!** If the authenticated principal has access to many Container Registry or Artifact Registry repos, this will be very slow!
 This is because the Docker v2 API does not support server-side filtering, meaning GCR